 Sylvia is a member of Nova Scotia Duck Tolling Retriever Club - USA, Hunting Retriever Club, Greater Collin Kennel Club, and Lone Star Hunting Retriever Club.

-Sylvia has been a member of Good Dog for about 5 years
+Sylvia has been a member of Good Dog for over 5 years

 Sylvia was screened for responsible practices and has been a member since 2020.